Prices and information updated 09/2024

 Essentials to Bring to Niagara Falls

-Since Niagara Falls was kind of a last-minute thing, we did not have time to prepare.
-Here’s a list of things I would have brought!
+Since Niagara Falls was a last-minute thing, we did not have time to prepare.
+Here’s a list of things I would have brought if we’d planned ahead for a Niagara Falls vacation!

-• backpack/drawstring bag to carry stuff.
-I didn’t want to carry my purse all day long so I left it in the car.
+• Backpack/drawstring bag to carry stuff.
+I didn’t want to carry my purse all day long, so I left it in the car.
 I wish we had a drawstring bag to put our tennis shoes in after putting on our water shoes.
-We had our plastic baggies on our wrist all day long, and it got tiresome.
+We had our plastic baggies on our wrist all day, which got tiresome.

 • Snacks.
 My husband and I brought a lunch that we ate outside the park, but we got a little hungry during the day.
 We could have brought our lunch into the park with us, but it was nice not having to carry it around all day.

 • Blanket.
-If you stay longer for fireworks, it got a bit cold at night.
+If you stay longer for fireworks, it gets a bit cold at night.

 • Easy to collapse stroller.
-If you have little ones in strollers, and you are going to be using the trolley at all, bring your stroller that is easiest to fold up.
+If you have little ones in strollers, and you will be using the trolley at all, bring your stroller that is easiest to fold up.
 I watched the dads struggle all day with the strollers as they folded them up to get on the trolley.
 They got embarrassed as everyone on the trolley was waiting for them, and that button or that strap wasn’t working.
-Bring your quick folding ones!
+Bring your quick-folding ones!

 And one last list for you, just a few tips we picked up in our 24 hours at Niagara Falls!